 I can’t believe how tired I am. . . . she thought, feeling dizzy again, putting her hand against the wall.
 She took a few deep breaths.

-Then, she started forward again.
+Finally, she started forward again.
 She had been right to come early.
 The alleyway was empty, everyone else staying out in the evening to try getting a few extra coins.
-She wandered into it, relishing the best of the spots--an earthen mound which had managed to grow a small tuft of grass.
-The softest location she’d found to sleep.
+She took the best of the spots--an earthen mound which had managed to grow a small tuft of grass.
+It was the softest location she’d found to sleep.
 There weren’t even that many rocks in the dirt.

 Shadows darkened the alleyway behind her.